ATD 1-LAW

 Enables the insurer to claim the amount paid to the insured from a third party responsible for the loss.

-The _____________ is the Government agency established under the Insurance Act, Cap.487 with a mandate to regulate, supervise and develop insurance sector in Kenya.
+The ______ is the Government agency established under the Insurance Act, Cap.487 with a mandate to regulate, supervise and develop insurance sector in Kenya.

 Insurance Regulatory Authority (IRA)